10 Tools and Resources to Make Your Widow Life Easier

 A heads up…most of these resources require a monthly or yearly subscription.
 But the costs are minimal compared to the value.
 Which is why I included these specific resources.
 And I’ve included discount links where applicable to save you a few bucks here and there.
 Pick and choose what works best for you in your circumstances.

-Here are my suggestions in no particular order.
+Here are my suggestions for tools and resources to make your widow life easier, in no particular order.

 I hope it helps!